 Our technology is a process in which software, rather than humans, examines outputs from various types of sophisticated sensors to determine what is happening in a field of view.
 In the ITS industry, this process is a critical component of managing congestion and traffic flow.
 In many cities, it is not possible to build roads, bridges and highways quickly enough to accommodate the increasing congestion levels.
-On average, United States commuters lose 97 hours a year in congestion, which costs motorists \$87 billion a year in time, an average of \$1,348 per driver.
+On average, United States commuters lose 97 hours a year in congestion, which costs motorists \$87 billion a year in time, an average of \$1,365 per driver (per INRIX 2018 Global Traffic scorecard).
 We believe this growing use of vehicles will make our ITS solutions increasingly necessary to complement existing and new roadway infrastructure to manage traffic flow and optimize throughput.